hadolint/hadolint/README.md

-Additionally, `hadolint` can warn you when images from untrusted repositories are being used in Dockerfiles, you can append the `trustedRegistries` keys to the configuration file as shown below:
+Additionally, `hadolint` can warn you when images from untrusted repositories are being used in Dockerfiles, you can append the `trustedRegistries` keys to the configuration file, as shown below:

 ```yaml
 ignored: